-The parties can agree to mediation or it can be recommended by the court.
-The parties then agree on a mediator and prepare for the mediation by way of (amongst other steps) pre-mediation contact, putting together a case summary and supporting documents, and any agreed disclosure of documents.
-Parties then attend the mediation session and attempt to reach settlement.
+The parties can either agree to mediation or the court recommends it.
+They then agree on a mediator and prepare for the mediation by way of (amongst other steps) pre-mediation contact, putting together a case summary and supporting documents, and any agreed disclosure of documents.

 It is common for parties to agree to share the mediator’s fees and bear their own legal costs.

-Mediation can be expensive and may not be cost-effective in lower-value disputes, particularly given that there is no guarantee that settlement will be reached.
+Mediation can be expensive and may not be cost-effective in lower-value disputes, particularly given that there is no guarantee that a settlement will be reached.

-An independent arbitrator is then selected and the parties prepare for a hearing at which each parties puts their case forward.
+An independent arbitrator is then selected, and the parties prepare for a hearing at which each party puts their case forward.
 The independent arbitrator makes an award to finalise the dispute.

-The options available to challenge or appeal an arbitration award are very limited, which can be a positive factor if the award is made in your favour, but a negative one should you consider the arbitrator has determined the dispute incorrectly.
+The options available to challenge or appeal an arbitration award are very limited, which can be a positive factor if the award is made in your favour but a negative one should you consider the arbitrator has determined the dispute incorrectly.